space-wizards/docs/src/en/space-station-14/roleplay-lore/proposals/Departmental-Operating-Procedure.md

 The DOP will act as a guideline for departments to follow but not rules.
 This will allow for chaos to still ensue even when everything goes according to plan.

+## Core Idea

+My intention with a DOP is to encourage Roleplay but not to enforce it with server rules, this instead is a set of in-character books and guidebook entries that will push players into a more RP centric enviorment.
+This proposal is more focused towards MRP servers but these guidelines can still be found and used within LRP servers.

+I will split these procedures between two categories

+* Flavor Text
+  - Nanotrasen themed guides that offer more fun than actual advice, think of things like "Interogation 101" which will feature an interogation guide complete with responses to certain answers, pretty much useless in terms of advice but is a fun bit of lore that is distrubted to security teams across Nanotrasen stations
+* Guidelines
+    - Think of these as the original SOP, a set of straight forward points and guides to explain how a department is to be run, but do not limit roleplay and instead encourage more.
+With things like medical evaluations and alert procedures.
+These could be appended with 'guideline' or just left as is such as "Alert Procedure" instead of "Alert Procedure Guidelines".

 ## How will this look per department?
+NOTE: These are examples

 ---

 ### Command:

-Command will follow the "Command Operating Procedure"(COP), it will feature a "Chain of Command", "Bolting Procedure", "Alert Procedure", and a "Commanding Officers Work Behavior Guideline"
+Command will follow the "Command Operating Procedure"(COP), it will feature things like a "Chain of Command", "Bolting Procedure", "Alert Procedure", and a "Commanding Officers Work Behavior Guideline"

 #### Examples for Command: